How to get a board seat? The 4 ways they happen

 I regularly conduct surveys asking current board directors how they were appointed to their most recent board roles.
 The results are always much the same:

 These statistics are open to some ambiguity.
-It is possible that a candidate found out about the role via a personal connection but still had to work with a recruiter to obtain the board seat.
+It is possible that a candidate learned about the role through a personal connection but still had to work with a recruiter to secure the board seat.
 It is also often the case that those appointed via a recruiter initially saw the role advertised online or on LinkedIn.
-These statistics may also vary depending on location, industry and compliance regulations.
+These statistics may also vary depending on location, industry, and compliance regulations.

-These statistics’ clear takeaway is that your personal and professional connections matter if you want to get a board seat.
+The clear takeaway from these statistics is that your personal and professional connections matter if you want to get a board seat.
 While 65% of respondents said that their appointment was a direct result of a personal or professional connection, the right connections have also played a pivotal role in the other three pathways to a board seat.

 Most successful independent directors tell me that their reputation and the people they know facilitate their success.